 4) Walk along the Esplanade

-Highlights include the Oban Peace & War Museum, the shop of the Oban Chocolate Company, St Columba Cathedral and the Oban War Memorial.
+Visit the Oban Peace & War Museum, get a treat from the Oban Chocolate Company, stop by St Columba Cathedral and enjoy the views of Kerrera and Lismore from the Oban War Memorial by Dunollie Lighthouse.

 5) Visit Dunollie Castle